ahrefs/talks/20240328-ocaml-big-data-world/slides.md

 * Shared tooling and code (monorepo)
 * Shared data schemas and core type definitions : all the way from crawler to UI
 * Same semantics across domains (no impedance mismatch beween layers, e.g. variants everywhere)
-* Reduced friction, less mental overhead, easier for developers to explore other parts of the stack
 * More opportunities to automate workflows and integrate all the way down to infrastructure

 __Drawbacks__

 * Many newcomers (frontend,devops) for some reason get frustrated by syntax
 * Less packages, need to write bindings ourselves, gets better

----

-# Before

-* OCaml - PHP - JavaScript
-* All communication layers are written by hand and do validation on their own
-* Some code is written in multiple languages (validation, encoding & decoding, etc)

----

-# Now

-* OCaml - OCaml - OCaml
-* Communication layers are generated
-* Types are shared between all layers
-* Cross-team shared knowledge compounds over time

 ---